Roshu-313/python-portfolio/project4-ai-agent/README.md

 🤖 AI Agent with Tool Use, Reasoning & Memory

-A beginner-friendly yet real agentic AI system built from scratch in Python.
-Demonstrates AI-based decision making, fallback logic, natural language parsing, tool usage, and short-term memory — without heavy frameworks.
+A beginner-friendly yet real agentic AI system built from scratch in Python, demonstrating tool usage, AI-based decision making, fallback logic, natural language parsing, and short-term memory.

 📌 Project Overview

-This project implements a core AI agent architecture without using LangChain, CrewAI, or other abstractions.
+This project implements a real AI agent architecture without using heavy frameworks like LangChain or CrewAI.

-The agent is capable of:
+The agent can:

-Understanding user tasks written in natural language
+Understand user tasks

-Selecting the correct tool using AI reasoning
+Decide which tool to use using AI reasoning

-Falling back to rule-based logic if AI fails
+Fall back to rule-based logic if AI fails

-Parsing human language into tool-ready inputs
+Parse natural language into tool-ready inputs

-Executing tools (calculator)
+Execute tools (calculator)

-Remembering previous interactions (short-term memory)
+Remember previous interactions (short-term memory)

-This project focuses on how agents actually work internally, not just API calls.
+This project focuses on core agent concepts, not just API calls.

 🧠 Why This Project Matters

-Most beginner AI projects stop at chatbots.
+Most beginner AI projects are simple chatbots.

-This project demonstrates agentic thinking, which is foundational for:
+This project demonstrates agentic thinking, which is the foundation of:

 Autonomous AI agents

 Task-oriented assistants

-Recommendation engines
+Recommendation systems

-Multi-tool AI systems
+Multi-tool AI applications

-Real-world AI products & startups
+Future AI startups

 🧩 Agent Architecture

-High-level flow:

 User Input
+   ↓
 Input Router

-Control Commands (e.g. exit)
+   ├─ Control Commands (exit)

-Memory Queries
+   ├─ Memory Queries

-Task Requests
+   └─ Task Requests
+           ↓
      AI Reasoning (Hugging Face)
+           ↓

-Rule-Based Fallback Logic
+     Fallback Rule Logic
+           ↓

-Natural Language Parsing
+     Input Parsing Layer
+           ↓

-Tool Execution
+     Tool Execution (Calculator)
+           ↓
      Memory Storage
+           ↓
      Final Response

-This separation mirrors how production-grade AI systems are designed.

 🛠️ Features
 ✅ AI-Based Tool Selection

-Uses a free Hugging Face model for reasoning
+Uses a free Hugging Face model to decide which tool to use

-Model used: google/flan-t5-base
+Model: google/flan-t5-base

 ✅ Fallback Logic

-Ensures reliability if AI fails or responds incorrectly
+If AI fails, a rule-based decision system ensures reliability

 ✅ Natural Language Parsing

-Converts inputs like:
+Converts human language like
 what is 100 divided by 4

-Into executable expressions like:
+into
 100 / 4

 ✅ Tool Usage

 Calculator tool using Python evaluation

-Easily extensible to additional tools
+Easily extensible to more tools

 ✅ Short-Term Memory

-Stores previous user tasks and responses
+Stores previous user tasks and agent responses

-Supports queries such as:
+Enables memory queries like
 what did i ask before

 🧪 Example Usage

-Input

-calculate 3 + 3
+Enter your task (or 'exit'): calculate 3 + 3

-Output

-Result: 6
+Agent Response: Result: 6

-Input

-what is 12 divided by 3
+Enter your task (or 'exit'): what is 12 divided by 3 Agent Response: Result: 4.0

-Output

-Result: 4.0

-Input

-what did i ask before

-Output

-what is 12 divided by 3
+Enter your task (or 'exit'): what did i ask before Agent Response: what is 12 divided by 3

 🧰 Technologies Used

 Python 3

-Hugging Face Inference API (free tier)
+Hugging Face Inference API (Free tier)

 Requests library

-Custom agent architecture (no frameworks)
+Agent-based system design (no frameworks)

 🚀 How to Run
 1️⃣ Clone the repository